(Originally published on 2025-04-05; last reviewed on 2026-02-17; last updated on 2026-02-17)

 Niko, Light of Hope (nonfunctional)

-The duration of the copy effect now uses the standard wording for this kind of duration.
+The copy effect of Niko, Light of Hope‘s ability now uses the standard wording for this kind of duration.

 {2}, {T}: Exile target nonlegendary creature you control.
 Shards you control become copies of it until the beginning of the next end step.
 Return it to the battlefield under its owner’s control at the beginning of the next end step.